Federalna televizija

-Federalna televizija (Federal Television), also known as Federalna TV (Federal TV) or FTV, is a public TV channel operated by RTVFBiH.
+Federalna televizija (also known as Televizion of the Federation of Bosnia and Herzegovina or FTV) is a public TV channel operated by RTVFBiH.
 The program is broadcast on a daily basis, 24 hours from RTVFBiH headquarters located in Sarajevo.

 The radio and television program is mainly produced in Bosnian and Croatian.
 Television program initially aired on two television channels (FTV1 and FTV2).
 Since April 2003 the television program is reduced to one (just FTV).
 According to the most recent measurements viewership of television channels in 2012, FTV is most watched television station in Bosnia and Herzegovina with 14.4% share.
 This television channel broadcasts a variety of programs such as news, talk shows, documentaries, sports, movies, mosaic, children's programs, etc. FTV also broadcasts teletext services (Teletext FTV).

 Programming overview

 Federalna televizija (FTV) offers a wide variety of content spanning news, talk shows, entertainment, documentaries, sports, and drama.
 Below is a categorized breakdown of FTV's key offerings: